cerbero90/laravel-enum/README.md

 - reviewing/managing all our application keys in a central location
 - updating one key in one file instead of all its occurrences

 To encapsulate the Laravel session, we can create an enum holding all our session keys and let it use `EnumeratesSessionKeys`.
-Such enum can be either pure or backed:
+The enum can be either pure or backed:

 ```php
 use Cerbero\LaravelEnum\Concerns\EnumeratesSessionKeys;